xaviermouy/SoundScope/README.md

 # Found a bug or want new feature?

 ### Bugs:
-If you found a bug please add an entry to the [issues list](https://github.com/xaviermouy/SoundScope/issues) with the label **bug**.
+If you found a bug please add an entry to the [issues list](https://github.com/xaviermouy/SoundScope/issues) with the label "**bug**".
 Please include as much information as possible.

 ### New features:
-If you want new functionalities to be added to SoundScope, add an entry to the [issues list](https://github.com/xaviermouy/SoundScope/issues) with the label **enhancement**.
+If you want new functionalities to be added to SoundScope, add an entry to the [issues list](https://github.com/xaviermouy/SoundScope/issues) with the label "**enhancement**".
 Use the thumbs up emoji to boost the priority of a new features.

 # Development notes